Cost of Living in Washington, DC 2022

 What Salary Do I Need To Live in DC?

 However, it's essential to estimate your personal costs to determine the true wage you should earn to live comfortably in the Washington, DC area.
-Starting with what is often the largest expense for individuals, let's take a look at Washington, DC's housing costs.
+Starting with what is often the largest expense for individuals, let's look at Washington, DC's housing costs.
 The gold standard for budgeting is that your housing cost, such as rent or mortgage payments, shouldn’t exceed 30% of your monthly income before taxes.
 This is commonly referred to as the 30% rule.

 Washington, DC has a lot to offer any prospective renter.
 However, to make the most of your move, it's crucial to understand the cost of living in DC.